Bruflot/gravity-rs/README.md

 Raw Rust bindings for the [Gravity API](https://github.com/marcobambini/gravity).
 Lets you embed a Gravity VM in Rust applications and execute Gravity code.

-A safe, idiomatic wrapper is under development and will be published soon.
+A safe, idiomatic wrapper is under development and can be found in the `wrapper` branch.

 ## Examples